jbshep/conversational-python-legacy/chapters/ch3_loops.md

 It is good to observe that, in this example, the last value we print is `5`, but the value of `x` when we exit the loop is `6`.

-Let’s look at another "toy" example.
+Let's look at another "toy" example.
 We will modify Listing~\ref{code:while_ex1}, which was the following.

 ```python, options: "linenos": true, "hl_lines": [3,4]